kubernetes/community/contributors/design-proposals/admission_control_extension.md

 }
 ```

-On creation, an admission controller defaults the initializers field (if nil) to a value from the system
+On creation, a compiled in admission controller defaults the initializers field (if nil) to a value from
-configuration that may vary by resource type.
-If initializers is set the admission controller will check
+the system configuration that may vary by resource type.
+If initializers is set the admission controller
-whether the user has the ability to run the `initialize` verb on the current resource type, and reject
+will check whether the user has the ability to run the `initialize` verb on the current resource type, and
-the entry with 403 if not.
-This allows a privileged user to bypass initialization by setting `initializers`
+reject the entry with 403 if not.
+This allows a privileged user to bypass initialization by setting
-to the empty struct.
+`initializers` to the empty struct.

 Once created, an object is not visible to clients unless the following conditions are satisfied: